Each Secondary Spanish Education graduate program has its own set of pre-requisites. Please refer to the graduate programs page for specific details.

 - Successfully complete 100 hours of pre-student teaching field experience*.

-*Note: The educational core includes 100 hours of pre-student teaching experience in the New York City Schools.
+*Note: The educational core includes over 100 hours of pre-student teaching experience in the New York City Schools.
 Teacher candidates must have time during normal public school hours to fulfill this requirement.